dburian/transformer_document_embedding/log/student_breadth_experiments.md

       (many dimensions seem dependent on others) which caused in a dataset, with higher positive/negative answers to a query, to have high precision
 - higher dimensional PV embeddings may not be as good as lower dimensional
+- good news is that we surpassed vanilla longformer on all but one metric (MRR)